adityakryadav/adityakryadav/README.md

 ## What I’m Working On

-- 🔹 DSA (problem-solving mindset over rote learning)
+- DSA (problem-solving mindset over rote learning)
-- 🔹 Writing clean, readable, and efficient code
+- Writing clean, readable, and efficient code
-- 🔹 Understanding **how things work under the hood**
+- Understanding **how things work under the hood**
-- 🔹 Sharing my learning journey with the tech community
+- Sharing my learning journey with the tech community

-## Tech Stack (Growing Every Day)

-**Languages**
-- C
-- Python
-- JavaScript
-- SQL

-**Core Concepts**
-- Data Structures & Algorithms
-- Object-Oriented Programming
-- Basics of Databases
-- Problem Solving & Debugging

 ## GitHub Philosophy